France: Police and protesters clash in massive strike over Macron's pension reform | DW | 05.12.2019

-France's largest shutdown in decades turned violent on Thursday, after protesters in Paris and Nantes smashed windows and torched cars and riot police charged crowds and sprayed tear gas in response.
+France's largest shutdown in decades turned violent on Thursday after protesters in Paris and the western city of Nantes smashed windows and torched cars and riot police charged crowds and used tear gas in response.

 A general strike has paralyzed the country, as workers and other professionals protest against President Emmanuel Macron's proposed pension reforms.